nuudles/rust-msband-to-gpx/README.md

 ## Caveats

 I've only tested this with a couple of my own run files, so it may not work at all for you.
 If it doesn't, feel free to create a ticket and send me an example JSON file and I can take a look.
-One requirement right now is that if the parser can't determine your heartrate for a given `WayPoint`, then it will skip that particular `WayPoint`.
-It's a TODO to make the heartrate be an optional value.

 ## The Story